 The objective of a letter is to provide a platform for discussion and dialogue between readers and the EJHP.
 Readers are encouraged to submit items for discussion which would be of particular interest to hospital pharmacists, as well as to submit feedback on a topic in a previous issue.
 This article can be in the style of a letter-to-the-editor, and can either be opinion based or can focus on the factual background of a previously published topic.

 Readers have the opportunity to comment directly and immediately on any article published online.
 E-letters should be submitted electronically via the website.
-Contributors should go to the abstract or full text of the article in question.
-Click on the ‘submit a response’ link in the right hand column and complete the online form.
+Contributors should go to the article in question and click on the ‘Responses’ tab to complete the online form.

 Hands on medicines information